The Heritage Classical Curriculum recommends reading at least three age

 We recommend that students who are studying the British

-Middle Ages for the first time read four or more selections
+Empire read four or more selections

-from our supplemental reading list, in addition to their
+from our supplemental reading list in addition to their

 core material.
 All selections should be age and interest appropriate,